dkpatzer/Timedcodingquiz/README.md

 Credits:

 The JavaScript quiz app was developed by David Patzer as part of the NU coding bootcamp.
 I obtained information from many sources to help put this together.
-This includes w3collective, MDN for array methods and event listers, Stack Overflow, https://www.geeksforgeeks.org/how-to-create-a-simple-javascript-quizt,YouTube video 'Build a Quiz App with JavaScript', from Web Dev Simplified, YouTube Video 'Create a Quiz App with Timer using HTML CSS & JavaScript | Quiz Web App using JavaScript' from Coding Nepal.
+This includes w3collective, MDN for array methods and event listers, Stack Overflow, https://www.codingninjas.com/codestudio/library/how-to-create-a-quiz-app-using-javascript, YouTube video 'Build a Quiz App with JavaScript', from Web Dev Simplified, YouTube Video 'Create a Quiz App with Timer using HTML CSS & JavaScript | Quiz Web App using JavaScript' from Coding Nepal.
 I also used ChatGPT to check the code.

 ---